Management system guidance

 Identification of employee training needs is typically the first step in developing a competency-based training programme.
 In addition to existing workers, new hires, temporary workers and outside contractors must be included when identifying training needs.
 Your organization must demonstrate that the training needs for these employees were identified.

-After developing a list of these employees, the management representative or human resources manager should establish the appropriate training programme for each person based on the type of employee interaction with each significant impact or risk.
+The aim of the competence matrix is to support the Human Resources Manager and Line Managers to ensure that training is targeted, managed, effective and comprehensive.
+A suitable matrix should be produced for each workplace.
+After developing a list of these employees, the Management Representative or the Human Resources Manager should establish the appropriate training programme for each worker, based on the type of employee interaction with each significant impact or risk.

-A register containing information on specified levels of education, training, and experience must be established for each employee whose work is involved with any significant impact.
+A register containing information on specified levels of education, training, and experience must be established for each employee whose work is involved with any significant impact and safety hazard.
 The planned training programme for each individual then should be listed.
 The training sessions should, at a minimum:

 - Make the employee aware of the aspects and hazards, and the impacts and risks associated with their work;